 Dating is hard enough as it is.
 Now, pile on mental health issues stemming from his or her past and its a recipe for disaster.
-So instead of finding out later that the person you’re dating may have some mental health problems that you didn’t sign up for, here are a few questions you should ask and they should answer (and you should answer too).
+So instead of finding out later that the person you’re dating may have some mental health problems that you didn’t sign up for, here are a few questions you should ask and they should answer early on.
+Plus, these are great questions to ask your mate after some time has passed to see if he/she still feels the same way or if anything has changed.

 1. Do you like your job?